microsoft/ivy/doc/examples/testing/specification.md

 - Test assume/guarantee relationships between these specifications

 In IVy, interfaces and specifications are objects.
-An interface is object with unimplemented actions (a bit like an instance of an abstract class in C++).
+An interface is an object with unimplemented actions (a bit like an instance of an abstract class in C++).
 A specification is a special object that monitors the calls and returns across an interface and makes assertions about their correctness.